 A stock quote is the price of a stock as quoted on the exchange market.

 A price rally refers to a period of time in which a Stock sees a continuous increase.

 A sector is a group of Stocks that are in the same type of business.

 Stock Symbols are a unique series of one to three letters assigned to a Stock for trading purposes

 Dividend Yield refers to the returns on investment on any given Stock.

 Arbitrage is the process of simultaneous buying and selling assets in different markets in order to profit from small differences in the asset’s listed price.

 Beta is a measure of a Stock’s volatility in relation to the overall market.

-Rebalancing means buy or sell a share in an organisation to bring your asset allocation back in line with your original targets.
+Rebalancing means buying or selling a share in an organization to bring your asset allocation back in line with your original targets.